 3) Always have good lighting.

-a) You must be able to clearly read measuring devices and clearly see saw blades, bits, and drills as well as the cut-lines on the material you are cutting.
+a) You must be able to read measuring devices and see saw-blades, bits, and drills as well as the cut-lines on the material you are cutting.

-4) Always read and understand the owner’s manual prior to using a tool or piece of equipment.
+4) Always read and understand the owner's manual before using a tool or piece of equipment.

 5) Always keep your work area clean and uncluttered clean up any spills immediately and keep the floor free of scraps of wood sawdust, and clutter.